 If you have made a small batch of pellets, you can store them in your storage closet.

 Hardwood or softwood, which one will you choose to make your pellets?
 Are hardwood pellets better than softwood pellets?
-This is the most common misconception or confusion that a beginner user face.
-I will not delve deep into this myth rather try to tell you the fact.
+This is the most common misconception or confusion that beginners face.
+I will not delve deep into this myth but rather try to tell you the fact.

 As hardwoods naturally have lower moisture content and higher density, many of us think that hardwood pellets are better than softwood pellets.